 The current trend in kitchen islands is to have one flat surface for both prep work and the seating area at counter height (36″).
 However, some people prefer a raised bar height counter at 42″ above the floor.
 A lower counter at 30″ is also a nice option.

-Island seating will require larger aisles and walkways behind the seats in order to provide room to pass.
-A 48″ wide (from the countertop edge to counter face or wall) walkway is a nice size.
+Island seating will require larger aisles and walkways behind the seats to provide room to pass.
+A 48″ wide (from the countertop edge to counter face or wall) walkway is a good size to aim for.

 Whew!
 That should just about cover all the kitchen island dimensions you’ll need.